FabiioGO/FabiioGO/README.md

 ### About me 😄

-Passionate about using programming to make my life easier, which is what lead me to create Mico, my video editing app.
+Passionate about using programming to make my life easier, which is what lead me to create SetGen, an app that uses intricate algorithms to sort through a list of performances to generate setlists that give as many breaks to dancers.
 My interests include (but aren't limited to) gaming, kpop, dancing and a bit of chess ♟️

 ### Work experience 💻